jase-perf/pydecks/README.md

 - [ ] Add more documentation and examples.
 - [ ] Find way to simplify the interface.
 - [ ] Get access to the real JSON schema and use that to generate the models instead of parsing the API documentation.
+- [ ] Make the response into an object that has properties for all of the different types, which could help with intellisense for the exptected types of the response.

 ## Example Usage